What is a coronary sinus reduction?

 There are a range of excellent treatments for angina, including medications, angioplasty to open up the blood vessels followed by stent insertion, and bypass surgery.
 However, sometimes despite optimum treatment, you may still get angina symptoms.
 This is known as refractory angina.

 Refractory angina is a challenging condition for patients and doctors.
-It causes pain, stops you from performing normal daily activities and often repeated hospitalisations.
-This leads to significantly reduced quality of life and frequently associated with anxiety and depression.
+It causes pain, stops you from performing normal daily activities and often leads to repeated hospitalisations.
+This leads to significantly reduced quality of life and is frequently associated with anxiety and depression.

 Indicators of refractory angina include:

-Royal Brompton and Harefield hospitals have one of the largest experiences of this procedure worldwide and are two of a small number of international centres offering this revolutionary new treatment for refractory angina that is otherwise challenging to treat.
+Royal Brompton and Harefield hospitals are among a small number of international centres offering this innovative treatment for refractory angina, with extensive experience of the procedure.

 Early research studies indicate that coronary sinus reduction is safe, decreasing distressing angina symptoms in up to eight in ten patients as well as improving quality of life.